Posts Tagged ‘electronics’

 We use time base correctors and frame synchronizers all the time in the transfer and digitising of analogue video tape.

-One of our more flexible and high quality units had recently developed an annoying and very obvious fault on it’s video outputs.
+One of our more flexible and high quality units had recently developed an annoying and very obvious fault on its video outputs.
 While the unit was working there were faint but distinct horizontal lines on the video.
 This phenomenon is often called a hum bar and can be caused by ground loops.

 In this case we isolated the unit from the rest of our installation and using a separate power point the problem was still there.
 Looking at the unit itself it is a very deep and heavy 1U case with two 40mm cooling fans at the rear corners.
 It is quite old too and being designed for continuous studio use is likely to get hot and have been on for very long periods.